The Mathematics Test of COMPASS

 What Math Skills Does COMPASS Math Test

-The COMPASS exam math section requires knowledge of algebra.
+The Math section of the test requires knowledge of algebra.
 To crack this section of the exam, all you have to do is practice.
-If you are weak in the math section, or have a fear of math and if you are required to take the math test, you must familiarise yourself with the nature of the test and with the topics covered in the test.
+If you are weak in the math section, or have a fear of math and if you are required to take the math test, you must familiarize yourself with the nature of the test and with the topics covered in the test.

-The COMPASS exam math section determines your eligibility for taking college level courses in math.
+The Math section determines your eligibility for taking college level courses in math.
 If you are not eligible, the test simply suggests ways to overcome this gap by suggesting preparatory courses.

 The Nature of The Exam:

-The COMPASS exam math section slowly progresses from basic math to trigonometry and even college calculus.
+The questions progress from basic math to trigonometry and even college calculus.
 It can also go back one section if it finds that you are consistently answering wrongly.

 Points To Remember:

-As specified earlier, the COMPASS exam math section determines how proficient you are in algebra.
+As specified earlier, the questions in the Math section determine your proficiency in algebra.
 If you have sufficient skills, the result of the exam can be college-ready.
 This simply means that

 - You do not have to spend time on courses that are elementary